Gila monster

-The Gila monster (Heloderma suspectum, /ˈhiːlə/ HEE-lə) is a species of venomous lizard native to the Southwestern United States and the northwestern Mexican state of Sonora.
+The Gila monster (/ˈhiːlə/ HEE-lə; Heloderma suspectum) is a species of venomous lizard native to the Southwestern United States and the northwestern Mexican state of Sonora.
 It is a heavy, slow-moving reptile, up to 56 cm long, and it is the only venomous lizard native to the United States.
-Its venomous close relatives, the four beaded lizards (all former subspecies of Heloderma horridum) inhabit Mexico and Guatemala.
-The Gila monster is sluggish in nature, so it is not generally dangerous and very rarely poses a real threat to humans.
+The Gila monster is sluggish in nature, so it is not generally dangerous and very rarely poses a real threat to humans, though the bite is painful.
 Nonetheless, it has a fearsome reputation and is sometimes killed despite the species being protected by state law in Arizona.

+The lower teeth have venom grooves to transmit the venom to the prey.
+The venom contains multiple peptides; one of these, exendin-4, formed the basis for the development of the GLP-1 receptor agonists, used to treat type 2 diabetes and obesity.